SS Zamzam: Attack

 At about 0555 hrs on 17 April the German auxiliary cruiser Atlantis opened fire on Zamzam from a range of about 3.5 nmi.
 Nine 150 mm shells hit Zamzam' port side, injuring several passengers and crew, including the ship's doctor.
 Zamzam's engine room was holed below the waterline, causing her to list to port.
 Her wireless aerials were destroyed, and there was damage to her passenger accommodation, Master's quarters, and funnel.
 Atlantis ceased firing after about 10 minutes.

 Nearly all of Zamzam's passengers and crew abandoned ship, but shellfire had destroyed one lifeboat and damaged two others.
 The damaged boats were swamped shortly after being launched, including that carrying Mrs Danielson and her children, all of whom ended up in the water.
 Some passengers jumped from Zamzam into the sea.
 The ambulance drivers looked after women and children, treated the wounded, and pulled people out of the sea into the boats and liferafts.

-When all the boats and rafts had been launched, Captain Smith was left on his ship with his Chief Officer and Chief Engineer, six ambulance drivers and a four-year-old girl who had become separated from her parents.
+When all the boats and rafts had been launched, Captain Smith was left on his ship with his Chief Officer, his Chief Engineer, six ambulance drivers, and a four-year-old girl who had become separated from her parents.